 Thankfully, it isn’t too difficult to find it in many fruits and vegetables!
 Besides oranges, you can also get good amounts of vitamin C in blueberries, papaya, strawberries, kiwi, and even sweet potatoes!
 One easy way to add some of these to your diet is to mix some blueberries in with yogurt or cereal at breakfast.

 Foods high in healthy fats such as avocado, nuts, and seeds can also provide a plethora of benefits — plus they keep you fuller for longer!

 2. What to drink

 One way I’ve managed to make sure I get enough water per day — 13 cups for men, 9 cups for women — is to always have two 1-liter bottles of water in the fridge that I sip from throughout the day.
 Once I’m done with both of them, I know that between those and whatever else I’ve had to drink, my daily water intake is good for the day.
 And my skin is well-nourished!

 A fairly new discovery for me has also been coconut water.
-Coconut water has intense hydrating properties and is also of vitamin C as well as potassium, calcium, and magnesium.
+Coconut water has intense hydrating properties and is also

 It’s safe to say that I’m now well and truly addicted — and in good company, as I know Victoria Beckham is a fan, too!